 Letters Of Administration

-If a close relative has died without leaving a Will and appointing an executor, a Grant of Letters of Administration will be required before
+If a close relative has died without leaving a Will a Grant of Letters of Administration may be required before banks, Building Societies and other financial organisations will hand over the deceased’s assets.

 There are two main types of letters of administration:

-- Grant of Letters of Administration – Letters of Administration are granted when the deceased died without a will, and the Grant acts as the authority for the administrator to act.
+- Grant of Letters of Administration – Letters of Administration are granted when the deceased died without a Will, and the Grant acts as the authority for the administrator to act.

-- Grant of Letters of Administration with Will – This Grant of Representation is appropriate where the deceased has made a will but has either failed to appoint an executor or all the executors named in the Will have died or are unable to act.
+- Grant of Letters of Administration with Will – This Grant of Representation is appropriate where the deceased has made a Will but has either failed to appoint an executor or all the executors named in the Will have died or are unable to act.

 The person who administers the estate is called the administrator and their role is very similar to that of the executor.

-Typically, a Grant of Letters of Administration need only be obtained if the value of the Estate exceeds £5,000, as banks and other financial organisation will often allow accounts to be closed if they contain a small sum of money.
+Typically, a Grant of Letters of Administration need only be obtained if the value of the Estate exceeds £5,000, as banks and other financial organisations will often allow accounts to be closed if they contain a small sum of money.
 However, each financial institution sets its own limits so if you have to close a bank account you should ask them if they will require a Letter of Administration.

 The rules about who can become an administrator are very strict.
-If there is no valid will, the next-of-kin are eligible to apply in the following order of priority:
+If there is no valid Will, the next-of-kin are eligible to apply in the following order of priority:

 - Spouse/Civil Partner of deceased;